Did you know?

 DID YOU KNOW? that GWA does not get operating funds from the general fund that can be used for general line improvements or other annual operating expenses.

-DID YOU KNOW? an 8oz bottle of water costs between $1.00 and $1.50, but you can get 3 gallons of water from your tap for only one cent?
+DID YOU KNOW? an 8oz bottle of water costs between $1.00 and $1.50, but you can get 3 gallons of water from your tap for only pennies.

-DID YOU KNOW? that the new automated meters readers (AMR’s) read your water useage to one 16th of a gallon as opposed to the old census meters that read only to one fourth of a gallon?
-This means that you can expect an increase to your water bill as the old meters were not accurately reading the water useage in your home.
+DID YOU KNOW? that the new automated meters readers (AMR's) read your water usage to one 16th of a gallon as opposed to the old census meters that read only to one fourth of a gallon?
+This means that you can expect an increase to your water bill as the old meters were not accurately reading the water usage in your home.

 DID YOU KNOW? that GWA is not permitted to expand service area to new customers unless the customer pays for the extension?
 The law prevents existing ratepayers from having pay for infrastructure increases for new customers.